DogepartyXDP/Documentation/Developers/API.md

 ###Memos

-See the [Counterparty protocol specification](../protocol_specification/#memos) for what constitutes a valid memo.
+See the [Dogeparty protocol specification](../protocol_specification/#memos) for what constitutes a valid memo.
 Examples:

 - "for pizza"